-Skip going to the store, and make chunky salsa with cilantro and avocado at home instead.
-Ours is made with fresh ingredients and on the table in 20 minutes!
+Skip a trip to the store and make easy chunky salsa with cilantro and avocado at home.
+All you need for this easy salsa recipe is fresh and simple ingredients.
+Plus, it’s ready in 20 minutes!

 How to Make Chunky Salsa